bahaidev/textbrowser/README.md

 1.  `window.postMessage` API (since CORS is only for Ajax and `document.domain` is only for subdomains).

+1. Allow user to pass array of language codes that can be checked at the beginning of the string without need for `lang=` (or for the i18n of "lang"?).

 # History

 One PHP-based version was released in 2005-12-22 and was my